SAS-DHRH/dhcc-toolkit/content/toolkit/preservation.md

 “A place to begin this navigation is recognizing that heritage is an anchor: a lifeline that grounds us and provides security and connection in the midst of change.
 Heritage creates sense of community and attachment to place, which promote disaster recovery and collective action.”
 — A.R.
 Siders and Marcy Rockman {{< /hint >}}

+## Overview

-Sustainable preservation and archiving starts with responsible creation and collection.
+Sustainable preservation and archiving starts with responsible **creation and collection**.
 Put simply, you should not create or collect anything without some consideration of your responsibilities and resources in sustaining it.

-Ongoing stewardship of digital or physical resources does not come without costs (financial, environmental, etc.).
+Ongoing **stewardship** of digital or physical resources does not come without costs (financial, environmental, etc.).
 It's important to take responsibility for actively disposing of data and resources (such as project websites) if they are no longer required at the end of a project and/or the retention period set by funding bodies.
 So-called benign neglect (e.g. leaving data to rot on servers) isn't benign to the planet.
 This responsibility goes beyond any commitments made to research participants to dispose of their data after a given time period.

 Disposal won't always mean immediate deletion.
 You may choose to hand over responsibility for data and resources to another steward at the end of your project and for them to manage potential deletion (or continuing upkeep) at a future date.
 This steward could be an academic publisher (in the case of journal outputs), a web archive (in the case of websites), or another form of research data repository.